Kentmere Pike: Summit

 The top of the fell is a grassy dome with a stone wall running along the ridge.
 An Ordnance Survey column stands just to the east of the wall whilst a small summit cairn has been built to the west.
 Both are of equivalent height.
 The view of Lakeland is intermittent between the tops on the Ill Bell ridge, the Coniston fells and a portion of the Scafell group being visible.
 An open vista to the south encompasses Windermere and Morecambe Bay.

 Ascents

 Kentmere Pike is most commonly climbed as part of the Kentmere Horseshoe.
 This circuit takes in the ridges on either side of the valley, together with the higher fells at its head.
 Direct ascents can also be made from either flank.
 An ancient grooved path rises up the fellside from the end of High Lane in Kentmere, meeting the ridgetop wall to the south of the summit.
-From Longsleddale the walled track that leads to Gatesgarth Pass can be left just north of Steel Pike.
+From Longsleddale the walled track that leads to Gatescarth Pass can be left just north of Steel Pike.
 The line of an old fence is then followed to the ridge.